haiwen/seafile-admin-docs/manual/extension/distributed_indexing.md

 docker compose up -d
 ```

-Next, create a configuration file `index-slave.conf` in the `conf` directory of all slave nodes, e.g.
+Next, create a configuration file `index-worker.conf` in the `conf` directory of all slave nodes, e.g.

 ```conf
 [DEFAULT]